 - Ice cube tray or candy mold

-- Brut (or dry) champagne or other sparkling wine, such as prosecco
+- 4-6 ounces dry sparkling wine, such as brut champagne or prosecco

 - Make the sugar cubes.
 Make lavender sugar cubes at least one day ahead of time.
 Add the sugar to a medium bowl, then pour in lavender extract, water and food colors.
 Mix well, until color is evenly distributed.

 - With a metal spoon, distribute the sugar into the compartments of the ice cube tray or candy mold.
 With your fingers, press the sugar into the molds to pack it in tightly.
 (This will help your cubes to stay together and not crumble once they've dried.)
 Set in a cool, dry place to harden for at least 2 hours or overnight (recommended).